Edixlk/Personal-Porfolio-Website/README.md

 - Minor fixes to navigation bar (mobile) and "get in touch" button.

 - Contact button on footer (For larger screens on desktop)

+## 6.16.25

+- All padding on the section tags page have the same padding for a better layout. (skils section excluded)

+- Background color change for skill section

+- Fixed cards uneven sizing with the height, padding and font size in skills section.